Cloud to Edge: Benchmarking LLM Inference On Hardware-Accelerated Single-Board Computers

 \subsection{Resilient Distributed Cyber-Physical Systems}

 The emergence of power-efficient edge AI hardware is fundamentally reshaping the design space for distributed AI in autonomous systems and contested environments.
 Compared to centralised infrastructure, which can require 300--380W or more per GPU, edge platforms operating in the 5--25W range enable scalable deployment across many distributed nodes, while also being mindful of privacy considerations and data contamination.
 This reduction in power consumption, combined with hardware acceleration, allows for efficient on-device inference while freeing the host CPU for concurrent tasks such as sensor processing, communications, and control.
-As a result, individual nodes can operate as independent intelligent agents, supporting decentralised architectures that are more resilient to network disruption, jamming, or single points of failure with the proliferation of cyber attacks and data corruption.
+This may support local operation during connectivity loss, although system-level resilience was not evaluated here.
 This becomes increasingly important in environments with multi-level security data streams or nodes.